 BOGO’s Scott Dorn talks about over-wintering pests with Twin Cities AM1130 radio:

-Multi-colored Asian Lady Beetles are considered a beneficial insects to farmers.
+Multi-colored Asian Lady Beetles are considered beneficial insects to farmers.
 They spend their days eating the aphids off the soybeans, which keeps them from destroying the crops!
 These are little beetles that very much resemble our native ladybugs.
 They are originally from Asia, hence the name.
-Some people believe that the government released them as a biological control agent.
+Some people believe that the government released them as biological control agents.
 Others claim that they accidentally were brought in on cargo ships from Asia into the Louisiana ports in 1987.
 No one knows for sure, however, they are here to stay.